Redback-Operations/redback-documentation/incident response documentation.md

+**Internal Use Only – Redback Operations Team**

+This document contains internal incident response procedures, monitoring strategies, and operational security information intended solely for authorised Redback Operations personnel.
+Distribution outside the organisation or sharing with unauthorised individuals is prohibited.

 **1.Introduction**

 Redback Operations operates a modern, containerised application environment hosted on an Ubuntu 22.04.5 LTS virtual machine, supporting a range of interconnected services including Wazuh SIEM for security monitoring, Nginx reverse proxy integrated with ModSecurity (OWASP Core Rule Set) for web application protection, and multiple backend services deployed via Docker.
 This architecture enables scalability and flexibility; however, it also introduces a complex threat surface due to exposed services, inter-container communication, and continuous interaction with external networks.
 As a result, the organisation faces persistent cybersecurity risks such as automated scanning, vulnerability exploitation, and unauthorised access attempts.